Estimating Interpretable Heterogeneous Treatment Effect with Causal Subgroup Discovery in Survival Outcomes: Simulations

-We also conducted simulations considering different censoring situations for the independent signal setting.
+\textbf{Different censoring mechanism.} We conducted simulations considering different censoring situations for the low-dimensional independent signal setting.
 First, we varied the censoring rate.
-Web Figure 1 shows the prediction accuracy with 60\% censoring under the independent signal setting, while Web Figure 2 presents the variable detection results.
+Web Figure 3 shows the prediction accuracy with 60\% censoring under the independent signal setting, while Web Figure 2 presents the variable detection results.
 The upper panel of Web Table 1 displays the number of selected subgroups.
 We observe similar prediction accuracy as seen in the low censoring rate setting.
-However, the DEA-learner, which typically shows low frequencies in selecting noise variables, demonstrates higher frequencies in selecting noise variables with 60\% censoring (Web Figure 2).
-The DEA-learner selected a median of 7 to 14 subgroups after Lasso penalization, which is slightly more than in the low censoring rate setting.
+However, the DEA-learner, which typically shows low frequencies in selecting noise variables, demonstrates higher frequencies in selecting noise variables in the 60\% censoring case (Web Figure 4).
+The DEA-learner selected a median of 7 to 14 subgroups after Lasso penalization, which is slightly more than that in the low censoring rate setting.
 Other methods perform similarly to the low censoring setting.

-We then considered a covariate-dependent censoring setting.
-Specifically, censoring times were generated from a Weibull regression model: $C= \frac{-2log(U)}{\exp(b_0+b_1X_1+b2X_2)}$, where $U \sim \mathrm{Unif}[0,1]$, and values of $b$'s are chosen to yield a 30\% censoring rate for Scenarios 1 to 3 respectively.
-We observe similar prediction accuracy (Web Figure 3), variable selection patterns (Web Figure 4), and numbers of selected subgroups (middle panel of Web Table 1) compared to the independent censoring setting with the same censoring rate.
+We also considered a covariate-dependent censoring setting.
+Specifically, censoring times were generated from a Weibull model: $C= \frac{-2log(U)}{\exp(b_0+b_1X_1+b_2X_2)}$, where $U \sim \mathrm{Unif}[0,1]$, and values of $b$'s are chosen to yield a 30\% censoring rate for Scenarios 1 to 3 respectively.
+We observe similar prediction accuracy (Web Figure 5), variable selection patterns (Web Figure 6), and numbers of selected subgroups (middle panel of Web Table 1) compared to the independent censoring setting with the same censoring rate.

-In summary, across both low-dimensional independent and high-dimensional correlated signal settings, the DEA-learner consistently performs best in selecting sparse subgroups that include the correct covariates contributing to CATE, while also maintaining strong predictive accuracy.
-However, it tends to select more noise variables when the censoring rate is high.
-Notably, in high-dimensional, correlated settings, applying Bonferroni corrections in CTree results in approximately 5\% of simulations with no subgroups selected, even though the DEA-learner still demonstrates the best overall performance (see supplemental materials for details).
+\textbf{Different multiplicity adjustments.} In high-dimensional correlated settings, we also conducted a simulation applying the Bonferroni correction with a larger $\alpha = 0.2$ in CTrees.
+This results in approximately 5\% of simulations with no subgroups selected, even though the DEA-learner still demonstrates the best overall performance (see Web Figures 7 and 8, and lower panel of Web Table 1 in the supplemental materials for details).
+Overall, using multiple testing adjustment generated fewer candidate subgroups which may not cover the covariate space well.
+For example, the R-learner failed to select any subgroups (lower panel of Web Table 1).
 Therefore, in high-dimensional correlated scenarios, we recommend avoiding multiple testing corrections and instead using a smaller significance threshold (e.g., $\alpha=0.01$).